nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Stream Processor Probe in The `runningstatus`

-Since 11.1, you can activate a health check probe to check the status of stream processors.
+You can now activate a health check probe to check the status of stream processors.
 The option to activate in `nuxeo.conf` is:`nuxeo.stream.healthCheck.enabled=true`

 If a stream processor fails after retries and its failover policy is to stop on error the `runningstatus` will be in error.</br>